xster/flutter-wiki/Creating-an-iOS-Bitcode-enabled-app.md

 src$ autoninja -C out/host_profile
 ```

 In your Xcode project, ensure that `ENABLE_BITCODE` is set to `YES` for all targets.
 See this [StackOverflow question](https://stackoverflow.com/questions/31205133/how-to-enable-bitcode-in-xcode-7) if you're not sure how to do that - the steps are still roughly the same in Xcode 10.
+If you are using plugins, you will also have to do this step after each Pod install to prevent the framework from resetting this value on you, and remove any `config.build_settings['ENABLE_BITCODE'] = 'NO'` from the Podfile.

 You should then be able to build your application using a `--local-engine` flag.
 E.g.